MikeMcQuaid/mikemcquaid.com/_posts/2014-12-07-my-working-from-home-schedule.markdown

 Since my [last post](/2014/11/23/working-from-home/) on working from home a few people have asked me for a more specific breakdown of how I schedule my day.
 Obviously this varies a bit but here's my vague timetable:

 - 0700: wake up unpleasantly early (as my spouse wakes up for work anyway so I may as well).
 Feed, walk, clean up after the dog (and myself).
-- 0745: read through my work and personal emails.
-Triage them and just do any quick (i.e. under 5m) tasks that results from that.
+- 0745: read through my work, personal and open-source emails.
+Triage them and just do any quick (i.e. under 5m) tasks that arise from them.
 - ~0830: start programming or whatever I'm working on at the moment.
 - ~1130 (three days a week): go to the gym.
 - ~1300: get back from gym, feed lunch to dog (and myself, at my desk).
 Deal with anything that happened while I was at the gym.
 - ~1730: stop work when my spouse gets home.
 Feed dinner to myself (and dog).
-- 1900: go see friends, play computer games or watch TV.
+- 1900 (and weekends): go see friends, play computer games, work on open-source play bass, watch TV.
 If I'm sitting on my computer: periodically check/triage emails and quickly reply to anything urgent or that's blocking other people.
 - 2300: go to sleep.
 I need 8 hours.

 ![Puppy sleeping in the office](/images/a/puppy_office.jpg)